-A base forming an integral part of the design of a headstone may be included, provided it does not project more than 2 inches (50mm) beyond the headstone to the rear and sides and provided that it is fixed onto the pre-cast concrete raft provided by the Council to current NAMM (National Association of Memorial Masons) standards.
+A base forming an integral part of the design of a headstone may be included, provided it does not project more than 2 inches (50mm) beyond the headstone to the rear and sides and provided that it is fixed onto the pre-cast concrete raft provided by the council to current NAMM (National Association of Memorial Masons) standards.

-Whenever grave sinkage occurs the grave will be topped up with soil and seeded as required.
+Whenever grave sinkage occurs the grave will be topped up with soil and turfed or seeded as required.

-Lawn Graves are required to be clear of any materials to allow for regular and easy maintenance and also ensure that the Council are able to keep and maintain a lawn effect throughout the section.
+Lawn grave plots are required to be clear of any materials, flowers, tributes etc. to allow for regular and easy maintenance and also ensure that the council are able to keep and maintain a lawn effect throughout the section.